 9.3 Any proposed By-law amendment which is approved in accordance these by-laws will become effective on the date specified by the Board in the notice given to members, or at such later date as the Board may propose at the time of the vote (but not earlier) taken by the Members, or unless as otherwise adopted by amendment and approved at the time of the vote by the Members.

 Article 10 Exempt Status

 Any and all assets of THE CLUB are permanently dedicated to exempt purposes within the meaning of Section 501(c)(3) of the Internal revenue Code of 1986 (or corresponding provisions of future laws).
-THE CLUB shall not be operated for pecuniary profit and shall have no capital stock and shall make no distribution of dividends to its members, Directors, officers or persons having a private interest in the activities of THE CLUB, except that THE CLUB shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in these By-laws.
+THE CLUB shall not be operated for pecuniary profit and shall have no capital stock and shall make any distribution of dividends to its members, Directors, officers or persons having a private interest in the activities of THE CLUB, except that THE CLUB shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in these By-laws.

-No substantial part of the activities of THE CLUB shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and THE CLUB shall not participate in, or intervene in (including the publishing or distribution or statements) any political campaign on behalf of any candidate for public office.
+THE CLUB shall not carry on of propaganda, or otherwise attempt to influence legislation, and THE CLUB shall not participate in, or intervene in (including the publishing or distribution or statements) any political campaign on behalf of any candidate for public office.
 In the event THE CLUB is dissolved, the Board shall pay, satisfy and discharge all liabilities and obligations of the Club.
 Upon dissolution, the board is to donate any remaining assests to organizations engaged in activities substantially similar to those of THE CLUB and organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at that time qualify as an exempt organization under Section 501(c)(3) of Internal Revenue Code of 1986 (or corresponding provisions of future laws).